MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/conflation-concepts.md

 ---
-title: Understanding conflation in Enterprise Graph by Microsoft | Microsoft Docs
+title: Understanding conflation in Enterprise Graph by Microsoft
-description: Understand what conflation is and why you need to use it
+description: Understand what conflation is and why you need to use it in Enterprise Graph by Microsoft.
 author: microsteve

 ms.service: enterprise-graph